PaulineNvle/markdown-challenge/README.md

 ---
 ### A funny story ###

-I'am a master at being clumsy. 🫣
+I'am a master at being clumsy 🫣

 For example, I stayed 3 hours without noticing that my glasses were missing a lens, it is because it is not a corrective lens but a blue one.